fscorrupt/awesome-stars/README.md

 ## Go

+- [garybowers/bootimus](https://github.com/garybowers/bootimus) - A Complete enhanced version of the PXE server supporting booting from ISOs written in Golang and Deployable via containers or binaries.
 - [jhaals/yopass](https://github.com/jhaals/yopass) - Secure sharing of secrets, passwords and files
 - [291-Group/LAN-Orangutan](https://github.com/291-Group/LAN-Orangutan) - LAN Orangutan is a lightweight network scanner with persistent device labeling, multi-network support, and Tailscale integration.
 Built by 291 Group.
 - [dbeg/tautulli-yamtrack-exporter](https://github.com/dbeg/tautulli-yamtrack-exporter) - A Go script that exports Plex watch history from Tautulli into a Yamtrack compatible CSV.